-Hundreds of classroom educators, instructional leaders, administrators, and higher education representatives continue to assist State officials in developing components of the new State Curriculum based on the Common Core State Standards, and the Maryland Common Core State Curriculum Frameworks.
+Hundreds of classroom educators, instructional leaders, administrators, and higher education representatives continue to assist State officials in developing components of the new Maryland College and Career-Ready resources that are aligned to the Maryland College and Career-Ready Standards, and the Maryland College and Career-Ready Curriculum Frameworks.
 This is extensive and substantive professional development.
 As part of this work, curriculum teams have also been identifying instructional priorities for transition.

-The development of the new Maryland Common Core State Curriculum has involved extending the Common Core State Standards down to Pre-K. Since the Common Core State Standards did not include Pre-K, Maryland educators created standards and developed the essential skills and knowledge to serve these students.
-This work will be further developed with the new federal Race to the Top Early Learning Challenge Fund Grant (RTTT-ELC) that Maryland was recently awarded in December 2011, along with eight other states.
+The development of the new resources have involved extending the Maryland College and Career-Ready Standards down to Pre-K. Since the Common Core State Standards did not include Pre-K, Maryland educators created standards and developed the essential skills and knowledge to serve these students.
+This work has been developed with the new federal Race to the Top Early Learning Challenge Fund Grant (RTTT-ELC) that Maryland was awarded in

+December 2011, along with eight other states.
 The program is designed to narrow the school readiness gap for children in poverty, English Language Learners, and those with disabilities.
 Maryland developed an ambitious slate of projects in its RTTT-ELC application.
-These projects range from strengthening the Maryland Excellence Counts in Early Learning and School-Age Child Care (EXCELS) rating system to revising the early learning standards to align with the Common Core State Standards to refining the State's assessment system for pre-school children.
+These projects range from strengthening the Maryland Excellence Counts in Early Learning and School-Age Child Care (EXCELS) rating system to revising the early learning standards to align with the Common Core State Standards to refining the State's assessment system for preschool children.

-In redesigning the content areas of the State Curriculum to align to Common Core State Standards, MSDE and the LEAs will develop an interdisciplinary STEM-based curriculum.
-Finally, a cross-curricular team, including educators of SWD and ELL students, will develop curriculum frameworks for the Literacy Standards for Social Studies/History, Science, and Technical Subjects, grades 6 - 12.
-The Literacy Standards are part of the Common Core State Standards, but Maryland is still in the process of developing the frameworks which will ultimately be incorporated into the new Maryland Common Core State Curriculum.
-These frameworks will be complete by March 2012.
+In redesigning the content areas of the State Curriculum Standards to align to the Maryland College and Career-Ready Standards, MSDE and the LEAs developed interdisciplinary STEM-based curriculum resources.
+Finally, a cross-curricular team, including educators of SWD and ELL students, have developed curriculum frameworks for the Literacy Standards for Social Studies/History, Science, and Technical Subjects, grades 6 - 12.
+The Literacy Standards are part of the Maryland College and Career-Ready Standards.
+These frameworks were completed in 2012.

-As the work of writing the curriculum continues, MSDE is also offering continuous opportunities for districts to request assistance in developing their plans and helping teachers and parents understand the new standards, frameworks, and curriculum.
-This includes regional meetings and presentations by the MSDE Division of Instruction for any requesting LEA and for higher education (Appendix 1.B.12).
+MSDE is also offering continuous opportunities for LEAs to request assistance in developing their plans and helping teachers and parents understand the new standards, frameworks, and curriculum.
+This includes regional meetings and presentations by the MSDE Division of Curriculum, Assessment and Accountability (DCAA) for any requesting LEA and for higher education (Appendix 1.B.12).
+All of this work will continue through the next three years as DCAA continues to hold regional educator symposiums, webinars for teachers and parents, and EdCamp.
+The content for these initiatives will be based upon feedback from teachers at the symposiums, through surveys, and through LEA meetings and site visits.

 Additionally, MSDE is making a concerted effort to inform parents about the new standards in a way that helps engage them in their children's learning.
 As mentioned in the consultation section above, last spring, five regional briefings, open to the public, were held across the State to introduce the Common Core State Standards.
-Members of the Division of Instruction have also presented a session on the Common Core State Standards at the State PTA Convention held in the summer 2011.
-Information on the website also provides information for parents.
+Members of the Division of Curriculum, Assessment, and Accountability have also presented a session on the new standards at the State PTA Convention held in the summer 2011, 2013, and 2014.
+The State